sonic-pi-net/sonic-pi/etc/doc/tutorial/B.05-Using-a-Screen-Reader.md

 * `Space` plays or stops the card
 * `C` reads the card's code aloud
 * `I` inserts the card's code into your editor at the cursor
-* Left and Right arrows move through the deck, wrapping at the ends (you'll hear when you've wrapped)
+* Left and Right arrows move through the deck one card at a time (you'll hear "First card" or "Last card" at the ends)

 Stepping inside a card with your screen reader reads its contents in
 order: title, code, description, then the Run, Add and Copy buttons.